 Other service delivery options (to be decided in conjunction with supervisor and Program Coordinator):

-Counselor on Duty (COD): Since the trainee is still building up a caseload, the early fall semester is an excellent time to shadow permanent staff on COD, which includes same-day student appointments and consultations with faculty, staff, and concerned others.
-Given that trainees are on site only 16 hours per week and are NOT supervised by licensed psychologists, practicum trainees are generally not assigned to the regular 3-hour shifts.
+Counselor on Duty (COD): Since the trainee is still building up a caseload, the early winter semester is an excellent time to shadow permanent staff on COD, which includes same-day student appointments and consultations with faculty, staff, and concerned others.
+Given that trainees are on site only 16-20 hours per week and are NOT supervised by licensed psychologists, practicum trainees are generally not assigned to the regular 3-hour shifts.
 A trainee interested in this experience must arrange this with the practicum coordinator and/or the training director.

 Group Counseling: Every semester, CAPS offers several different types of groups, such as drop-in workshops and ongoing interpersonal process groups.
 Generally, due to the limited time that practicum trainees are on-site and because full-time trainees are required to co-facilitate a group, opportunities for practicum trainees are limited.